jazzband/django-constance/docs/backends.rst

              incompatible with cross-process caching like the local memory cache backend included in Django because correct cache invalidation can't be guaranteed.

+             If you try this, Constance will throw an error and refuse to let your application start.
+You can work around this by subclassing ``constance.backends.database.DatabaseBackend``
+             and and overriding `__init__` to remove the check.
+You'll want to consult the source code for that function to see exactly how.

+             We're deliberately being vague about this, because it's dangerous; the behavior is undefined, and could even cause your app to crash.
+Nevertheless, there are some limited circumstances in which this could be useful, but please think carefully before going down this path.

 .. note:: By default Constance will autofill the cache on startup and after
           saving any of the config values.
 If you want to disable the cache